-On December 31, 2018, the Company entered into an agreement with Aroundtown Real Estate Ltd to convert $\notin 2,895,543$ thousand of its outstanding loans granted to Aroundtown Real Estate Ltd (including accrued interest of $\notin 8,852$ thousand) into 5 redeemable preference shares in Aroundtown Real Estate Ltd ("Redeemable Preference Shares").
-The Redeemable Preference Shares have similar rights as the ordinary shares have, and that the Preference shares are redeemable at the sole discretion of Aroundtown Real Estate Ltd.
+On December 30, 2019, the Company entered into an agreement with Aroundtown Real Estate Limited ("ATRE") to convert $\in$ 3,320,174 thousand of its outstanding loans granted to ATRE and an additional $\in$ 1,179,826 thousand indebted to ATRE into 5 redeemable preference shares in ATRE ("Redeemable Preference Shares").
+The Redeemable Preference Shares have similar rights as the ordinary shares, and are redeemable at the sole discretion of ATRE.

-As at December 31, 2018 there are no commitments on the loan receivables.
+As at December 31, 2019 there are no commitments on the loan receivables.